taniki/pNeuBau/README.md

 # pNeuBau

-A first attempt at character drawing using only open source/free softwares (namely [inkscape](http://www.inkscape.org/en/) and [fontforge](http://fontforge.github.io/))
+A first attempt at character drawing using only open source/free softwares (namely [inkscape](http://www.inkscape.org/en/) and [fontforge](http://fontforge.github.io/)).

+The main idea was to produce a modulare typeface based on tires and pattern found in the city during the first wandering hour of the [VTF Free Typography Marathon](http://velvetyne.fr/marathongeneral/).
+We ended up trying to draw a [pattern from a tire](https://github.com/taniki/pNeuBau/blob/master/sources/inspiration/IMG_4994.jpg) while discovering the wonders of inkscape but finally went to a simpler design.

 ## Specimens